cairo-book/cairo-book/src/ch09-01-how-to-write-tests.md

 - Run the code you want to test.
 - Assert the results are what you expect.

-Let’s look at the features Cairo provides specifically for writing tests that take these actions, which include the `test` attribute, the `assert` function, and the `should_panic` attribute.
+Let’s look at the features Cairo provides specifically for writing tests that take these actions, which include the `test` attribute, the `assert!` macro, and the `should_panic` attribute.

 ### The Anatomy of a Test Function